-TELPAS MULTIPLE-CHOICE COMPONENT
+TELPAS ONLINE COMPONENT

 Internal structure is evaluated annually by estimating the internal consistency reliability for the TELPAS multiple-choice component.
 Internal consistency reliability estimates provide a measure of the consistency with which students respond to the items in an assessment.
-The internal consistency of the TELPAS reading tests is evaluated each year using KR20 statistics that can be found in Appendix D.
+The internal consistency of the online TELPAS tests are evaluated each year using KR20 and coefficient alpha statistics that can be found in Appendix D.